-Rich and creamy Lotus Biscoff Milkshake recipe!
+You are going to love this rich and creamy Lotus Biscoff Milkshake recipe!
 It is quick, easy, and requires only 4 ingredients- Biscoff cookies, Biscoff cookie butter spread, ice cream, and milk.
-It is the perfect blend of vanilla, cinnamon, caramel, and milk flavors.
+It is the perfect blend of vanilla, cinnamon, brown sugar, and milk flavors.

 Ingredients In A Biscoff Milkshake

-- Lotus Biscoff Spread: I recommend using the creamy variety.
+- Lotus Biscoff Spread: You can find it in the peanut butter and jelly aisle at your grocery store.
+I recommend using the creamy variety.
 If you use the crunchy variety it will mostly become creamy in the blender, but you may have chunks of biscoff cookie that get stuck in your straw.

 - Vanilla Ice Cream: I like to use vanilla bean ice cream but any vanilla ice cream, frozen yogurt, or gelato works.